Your local Urgent Care Centre is your first stop for unplanned medical attention for adults or children.

 — Stroke or altered conscious state

 Unlike Emergency Departments in large hospitals, you are not classified as an admitted patient when you present to an Urgent Care Centre.
 As a result, fees may apply for some services:

 Our partner radiology and pathology providers generally bulk bill for tests required for patients attending Urgent Care.
 However, if required after hours, an additional fee may be charged for these services.

-If you are seen by a doctor from one of our local GP practises, you may be charged a fee for the consultation.
-Some of our doctors bulk-bill to Medicare, however this depends upon the individual doctor on call.
+If you are seen by a doctor from one of our local GP practices, you may be charged a fee for the consultation.
+Some of our doctors bulk-bill to Medicare, however, this depends upon the individual doctor on call.
 If a fee is charged, this will be discussed with you.

 What if I can’t pay?